 Each character gets one action per turn.
-This will usually be to attack an opponent, but could include casting a spell, using an item, unlocking a door or a more complicated action that may take several turns to complete.
+This will usually be to attack an opponent, but could include drawing a weapon, casting a spell, using an item, unlocking a door or a more complicated action that may take several turns to complete.

 Unlike many roleplay games, there are no separate ‘Hit’ and ‘Damage’ rolls.
-This system works on the basis that the amount of damage inflicted is a direct product of the power and/or accuracy of the blow, varying, of course, by weapon type.
+This system works on the basis that the amount of damage inflicted is a direct product of the power and/or accuracy of the blow, and how poorly the opponent defends themself, varying, of course, by weapon type.

 Attacks are Opposed Rolls as described in Playing the game.
-To attack an opponent, roll against the relevant Speciality in the normal way.
+To attack an opponent, roll against the relevant Speciality in the normal way, modified by weapon type, armour and complimentary Specialities (see below).
 If you roll equal to or lower than your rating, you have successfully struck at your opponent.

 They then get to attempt to defend themselves.
-To defend, roll against the relevant Speciality in the same way as if you were attacking.
-However, your defence is affected by the skill and ferocity of the attack.
+To defend, roll against the relevant Speciality in the same way as if you were attacking, again modified by weapon type, armour and complimentary Specialities.
+However, your defence is also affected by the skill and ferocity of the attack.
 In game, this is done by modifying your Speciality by the amount the attack roll succeeded by.
 E.g. A fighter with Swordsman 15 rolls a 6 to attack, succeeding by 9.
 His opponent has an Swordsman rating of 17, and so to successfully defend, he must roll 8 or less (17 minus 9).

-Defending yourself does not count as an action, and you may attack your opponent and defend yourself in one turn.
+Defending yourself does not count as an action, and you may attack your opponent and attempt to defend yourself (possibly more than once) in one turn.